ast-code/arthurstenzel_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Assistant Professor of Accounting and the University of St.Gallen.
-My primary areas of interest are empirical research on corporate tax and private markets.
+I am Associate Professor of Accounting at the NHH - Norwegian School of Economics.
+My primary areas of interest are empirical research on financial regulation, corporate tax, and private markets.
 More specifically, I examine the measurement of tax avoidance, the influence of taxation on corporate innovation, and the real effects of financial accounting regulation.
 Other research interests include data analysis of non-financial data, e.g., textual and social media data, as well as business forecasting.
-{style="text-align: justify;"}
+# {style="text-align: justify;"}